China Jialing JH125L.

 The story starts with Honda of Japan.

-In the late seventies -early eighties Honda built the little XL125 and XL 185, as a machine to act as a work horse in the outback of Australia and deserts of Sudan, along with use in Africa, to in fact, anywhere were the going got rough to get from A to B, the bike was a total success and millions were sold World wide.
+In the late seventies -early eighties Honda built the little XL125 and XL 185, as a machine to act as a work horse in the outback of Australia and deserts of Sudan, along with use in Africa, to in fact, anywhere where the going got rough to get from A to B, the bike was a total success and millions were sold World wide.

 The use of the imported XL;s in the UK were more of an off-road pleasure bike and one that could be ridden by the young.